Skip to content

 Why does this happiness move in our life so quickly?

-My friend was so happy with one million dollars in his bank account, but now he is happier to spend the money to save his mother.
+My friend was so happy with one million dollars in his bank account, but now he is more happier to spend the money to save his mother.

-What is so unique about our happiness?
+What is so unique about our inner happiness?

-One day I met the same friend in a Barnes and Noble book store, he shared his mom’s health and told she is free from cancer now.
+One day I met the same friend in a Barnes and Noble book store, he shared his mom’s health again and told she is free from cancer now.

 Life is too short to be unhappy.

-Therefore, choose happiness and always practice happiness.
+Therefore, choose happiness and always practice happiness in the process.

-Shahrukh Khan, Arnold Schwarzenegger, and Lady Gaga aren’t happy because they are famous celebrities and they have millions of strange followers; they are happy because they also have life like us, they have family and loved ones around them like us, they can breathe and smell this wonderful world as we do.
+Shahrukh Khan, Arnold Schwarzenegger, and Lady Gaga aren’t happy because they are famous celebrities and have millions of followers; they are happy because they also have life like us, they have family and loved ones around them like us, they can breathe and smell this wonderful world as we do.

-Last week, I was in the Wal-Mart self-checking counter, behind me was an old woman waiting with a gallon of milk and some apples.
+Last week, I was in the Walmart self-checking counter, behind me was an old woman waiting with a gallon of milk and some apples.
 That would probably cost less than five dollars.

 I smiled at the lady and asked her, “Mam, you have just two items, I have many, could I scan your milk and apples first and let you go?”